bruhmoment0lol/wave/README.md

 ## Gradle Tasks

-Apache Wave requires Java 7 & Gradle 2.8+ to build.
+Apache Wave requires OpenJDK 8 (Java 7 is deprecated) & Gradle 2.8+ to build.

 Gradle tasks can be run by `./gradlew [task name]`